enormego/EGOTableViewPullRefresh/README.md

 [status; draft]

+# iOS pull-down refresh

-# How to use this library
+## How to use this library

 1. Add this repo as a git submodule in your project (or clone and copy it if you aren't using git for your project)
 2. Add the EGOTableViewPullRefresh/EGOTableViewPullRefresh.xcodeproj as a sub-project